pragati1322/inventory-sales-management-system/README.md

 - SMTP Email Service

 ## How to Run

-1. Install Python
+1. Install Python on your system.
-2. Run the script
+2.Download or clone the repository.
+3.Open the project folder.
+4.Run the Python program.

+To see the Process Flow: Open 'Flowchart.png'
+To see the Entities and Relationships: Open 'ER_diagram.png'

+Author
+Pragati Kumari